Campfire Dutch Oven Bread (Camp Oven Bread Recipe)

 Instructions

-- In a bowl combine warm water, butter, and yeast; let sit until it becomes foamy; 2 to 3 minutes.
+- In a bowl combine warm water, 1 teaspoon of the sugar, butter, and yeast; let sit until it becomes foamy; 2 to 3 minutes.

-- Combine the flour, sugar, and salt in a large bowl or the bowl of a stand mixer.
+- Combine 3½ cups (430g) of the flour, remaining sugar, and salt in a large bowl or the bowl of a stand mixer.
 Make a well in the center of the flour and stir in the yeast mixture.
-The dough will be rough but pull away slightly from the bowl.
-Knead by hand or with the mixer for 3 to 4 minutes.
-If the dough is too sticky, add a bit more flour, 1 tablespoon at a time.
+The dough will be rough, but it will pull away slightly from the bowl.
+Knead by hand or with the mixer for 3 to 4 minutes until it comes together.
+Add additional flour in 1 tablespoon increments if the dough is too sticky.
+I usually use just under 4 cups total.
+The dough will pull away from the bowl during the kneading process.

 - Once the dough comes together, cover and let rise about 1 hour or until doubled in size.